Skip site navigation (1)Skip section navigation (2)

 cated by client using TLS SNI extension.
 If nghttpx is built

-P-256) between client and server are also taken into consider-
+ECDSA+SHA256) presented by client are also taken into consider-

 ation.
-This allows nghttpx to send ECDSA certificate to mod-
+This allows nghttpx to send ML-DSA or ECDSA certifi-

-ern clients, while sending RSA based certificate to older
+cate to modern clients, while sending RSA based certificate to

 Additional parameter can be specified in <PARAM>.
 The avail-